 No studies in lactating animals have been conducted with the combined components of JENTADUETO.
 In studies performed with the individual components, both linagliptin and metformin were secreted in the milk of lactating rats.
 It is not known whether linagliptin is excreted in human milk.
 Metformin is excreted in human milk in low concentrations.
 Because the potential for hypoglycemia in nursing infants may exist, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Safety and effectiveness of JENTADUETO in pediatric patients have not been established.
+Safety and effectiveness of JENTADUETO in pediatric patients under 18 years of age have not been established.

 Linagliptin is minimally excreted by the kidney; however, metformin is substantially excreted by the kidney.
 Considering that aging can be associated with reduced renal function, JENTADUETO should be used with caution as age increases [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].